 Europe and global trade, 1500-1800

 How you will learn To learn about these topics you will work closely with a wide variety of maps, visual sources, and readings, including primary sources.
 For most topics, you will have an interactive presentation and set of vocabulary words covering the core content.
-To reinforce learning, homework will be assigned weekly.
-To assess your understanding you can expect, for most topics, a project and a quiz.
+To reinforce learning, homework will be assigned twice a week.
+To assess your understanding you can expect, for most topics, a project.
 For each topic, you will find presentations, vocabulary games, and other interactive resources on the class Web site (which you are using right now; click Current work).
-These resources are designed to help you learn the core material you need to understand new topics and prepare for quizzes.
+These resources are designed to help you learn the core material you need to explore new topics.

-Technology in this course You are expected to use Netclassroom (netclassroom.ttlc.org) to get assignment details and keep track of how you are doing.
-Much of the classwork and homework will be on Google Classroom.
+Technology in this course You are expected to use Blackbaud to get assignment details and keep track of how you are doing.
+Much of the classwork and homework will be done directly on Google Classroom.
 Make sure to use your online accommodations for reading, writing, and organization.
 Mr. Peal can help you use all these tools to help you succeed in this class.
 Have a great year!